 Before you start, you will need tenderizing tools.
-What you use depends on what method you are using.
+The tools you need will depend on the method you want to use, and what cut of steak you have.
 Some tools you may need are:

 - A meat tenderizer (mallet, pounder) – This simply looks like a hammer with spikes that are blunted on its end.
 Simply pound the steak to break down its muscle fibers.

 - Tenderizer powder – Meat tenderizer powder sometimes contains enzymes that help break down the muscle fiber in a cut of beef.
 This is ideal if you’re unable to use a mechanical tool.